ThomasSzentirmay/ORM-ecommerce-backend/README.md

 ## Credit

 ChatGPT was utilized to debug, and fixes issues regarding .env configuration.
-Building of th API routes was also assisted by ChatGPT.

 ## License